aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

   The identity provider and user tables in DynamoDB are retained when the stack is deleted.
 When re-deploying the solution, reference the table names when creating the stack, and the solution will use the existing tables instead of creating new ones.

+* **Does the AWS Transfer server need to be deployed in the same VPC as the Custom IdP solution?**

+  No, it can be deploy independently of the VPC the Custom IdP solution uses.

 ## Common issues
 * **After deploying the solution, the pipeline fails on the "TestVPCConnectivity" stage.**